vshymanskyy/Preferences/README.md

 ## Known issues

 - `clear()` is not working on Arduino Nano 33 IoT, MKR1010, MKR VIDOR.
-This cannot be implemented, as WiFiNINA storage doesn't provide any API to remove or enumerate directories.
+This cannot be implemented, as WiFiNINA storage doesn't provide any API to remove or enumerate directories ([along with other bugs](https://github.com/arduino-libraries/WiFiNINA/issues/created_by/vshymanskyy)).
 If you need to clear a namespace on these devices, you'll have to erase each key individually using `remove()`.